Period Pants vs ‘normal’ period protection

-What if there was a better alternative?
 Isn’t it about bloody time to revisit our period protection?

 In much the same way as many of us are trying to reduce our meat consumption, recycling more and choosing items with less packaging, more eco friendly products are now becoming more and more widely available.
 The more recent focus on climate change and living more sustainably has created a demand for new products, aimed at both reducing the environmental impact of our periods but also just as importantly, making our ‘time of the month’ a damn sight easier.